Middle Colonies: Labor

 Labor was always in short supply.
 The most common solution was indentured servitude of young whites.
 These were teenagers in Britain or Germany whose parents arranged for them to work for families in the colonies until age 21, in exchange for their ocean passage.
 The great majority became farmers or farm wives.
 By the mid-eighteenth century, African American slaves comprised 12% of the population of New York.
 Most were house servants in Manhattan, or farm workers on Dutch estates.

 Religion

 The Middle Colonies were the religiously diverse part of the British Empire, with a high degree of tolerance.
 The Penn family were Quakers, and the colony became a favorite destination for that group as well as German Lutherans, German Reformed and numerous small sects such as Mennonites, Amish and Moravian, not to mention Scotch Irish Presbyterians.
 The Dutch Reformed were strong in upstate New York and New Jersey, and Congregationalists were important in Long Island.
 The First Great Awakening invigorated religiosity and helped stimulate the growth of Congregational, Methodist and Baptist churches.
-Non-British colonists included Dutch Calvinist, Swedish Lutherans, Palatine Mennonites, and the Amis].
+Non-British colonists included Dutch Calvinist, Swedish Lutherans, Palatine Mennonites, and the Amish.
 There was a Jewish community already established in New York from 1654 (when it was still New Amsterdam), and Jews settled in what became Pennsylvania from 1655.